 On September 12, Gran Sasso raid, was carried out perfectly according to plan.
 Mussolini was rescued without firing a single shot.
 Flying out in a Storch airplane, Skorzeny escorted Mussolini to Rome and later to Berlin.
 It is said that Skorney was not ordered at all for this action, but attached himself to the group at the last moment.
 After the liberation of Mussolini, Skorzeny jumped in the almost starting Storch.
 The airplane now to heavy, almost crashed in the deep valley.
 Skorzeny got all the credits from Hitler.

 Operation Greif/Griffin was a special false flag operation commanded by Waffen-SS commando Otto Skorzeny during the Battle of the Bulge.
 All German soldiers with American roots were organized for this operation.The operation was the brainchild of Adolf Hitler, and its purpose was to bring great confusion among the enemy by giving false orders, upsetting communications, and misdirecting too capture one or more of the bridges over the Meuse river before they could be destroyed.
 German soldiers in captured US Army uniforms and using some US vehicles were to cause confusion in the rear of the Allied lines.
 A lack of vehicles, uniforms and equipment limited the operation and it never achieved its original aim of securing the Meuse bridges.
 Some Germans were captured and executed, as Gunther Billing, Manfred Pernass and Wilhelm Schmidt.
+During the collapse of the Third Reich, he was approached by dozens of German Nazi dignitaries, dignitaries and industrialists to hide their post-war assets.
+During the same time Skorzeny was charged with Unternehmen Werwolf.
+This assignment was twofold.
+Setting up the last line of defense of the Nazis around Berchtesgaden in the form of the Alpenfestung and setting up an underground resistance organization for after the surrender.
+Probably this organization is the basis of the mysterious organization ODESSA (‘Organization of the ehemaligen SS-Angehörigen’), an organisation of former SS men, the secret brother band of the SS, which was founded by Otto Skorzeny, who smuggled Nazis from Germany.
 Otto Skorzeny was arrested by American troops on 15-05-1945 and was tried for war crimes but was acquitted in September 1947.
 He was handed over to the German authorities but managed to escape from captivity in July 1948.
 He went to live in Spain where he lived in wealth and where he received the protection of General Bahamond Franco.